Wait and Bleed: Release, awards and reception

 "Wait and Bleed" earned Slipknot a first Grammy nomination in 2001 for Best Metal Performance, though it lost to Deftones' "Elite".
 The song won the Best Single award at the 2000 Kerrang!
 Awards.
 The song enjoyed a degree of commercial success, reaching No. 34 on the Mainstream Rock chart and No. 27 in the UK Singles Chart.
-It was also ranked No. 36 on VH1's "40 Greatest Metal Songs" list.
+It was also ranked No. 36 on VH1's "40 Greatest Metal Songs" list in 2006.
+In 2017, Annie Zaleski of Spin named it the eleventh best nu metal track of all time.

 In 2020, Kerrang and Louder Sound ranked the song number four and number one, respectively, on their lists of the greatest Slipknot songs.